 – Mark Batey, University of Manchester

-Problem-Based Learning, Project-Based Learning, and Product-Based Learning environments are changing the way students process information and levels of engagement.
-All three move educators away from traditional teaching towards creating more progressive authentic learning environments.
+Project-Based Learning, Problem-Based Learning, and Product-Based Learning environments are changing the way students process information as well as increasing their levels of engagement.
+All three move educators away from traditional teaching towards creating more progressive, authentic learning environments.
 Each of these learning environments are well-suited for the development of creativity skillsets and mindsets.
 Let's take a closer look.

 This learning environment is structured around a complex challenge that usually involves the collaboration of teams of students working on authentic activities.
-These types of activities may be designed to answer questions, to build models, or to solve problems.
-Students in these teams work on developing life skills, such as; communication, presentation, organization, and time management.
+These activities may be designed to answer questions, build models, or solve problems.
+Students in teams work on developing life skills, such as communication, presentation, organization, and time management.

-This learning environment is designed for the purpose of teaching problem-solving skills by confronting teams with ill-structured problems that mirror real world issues.
-Students focus on skills, such as; writing problem statements, identifying needed information and resources, generating and analyzing solutions, and presenting solutions orally and/or in writing.
+This learning environment is designed to teach problem-solving skills by confronting teams with ill-structured problems mirroring real world issues.
+Students focus on skills, such as writing problem statements, identifying needed information and resources, generating and analyzing solutions, and presenting written or oral solutions.

-Product-based learning environments are based on having individuals or small groups of students create a series of products to demonstrate an understanding of material presented and/or researched.
+In Product-Based Learning environments, individuals or small groups of students create a series of products to demonstrate an understanding of material presented and/or researched.
 Students' creativity skills are honed as they incrementally improve their products while engaging in self, peer, and teacher/coach reflection.

 Rick & Patti Shade